 The Scrum framework describes three accountabilities; product owner, scrum master and developers – but who attends what event in scrum?
 Detailed below are the four events: sprint planning, daily scrum, sprint review and retrospective.

-The full Scrum team – that is the product owner, scrum master and the development team – all attend sprint planning.
+The full Scrum team – that is the product owner, scrum master and the developers – all attend sprint planning.
 The product owner presents the current product backlog and answers any questions the team might have regarding it.
 The scrum master observes, ensuring any questions are resolved and facilitates the meeting to ensure a successful outcome.
 Based on these interactions with the scrum master and product owner, the development team should determine what it can realistically deliver and make a forecast for the sprint based on this.

 Required attendees at the Sprint Review are the Scrum team and key stakeholders as invited by the product owner.
-The stakeholders invited by the product owner may vary sprint to sprint depending on the content of the product increment created.
-As the key forum for stakeholder feedback, it is vital that all members of the scrum team attend so that they can hear the same information first hand and be able to answer questions regarding the sprint and product increment as necessary.
+The stakeholders invited by the product owner may vary from sprint to sprint depending on the content of the product increment created.
+As the key forum for stakeholder feedback, it is vital that all members of the scrum team attend so that they can hear the same information first-hand and be able to answer questions regarding the sprint and product increment as necessary.

 - Sign up for free training with our FAQs LIVE

 - To download the factsheets on this page and see our other factsheets, check out our factsheets page